 The symbols can be clicked on and provide some simple explanations of why they are there.
 You can also use the symbols to get directions from Google Maps to the put in/takeout.
 A handy thing!

 Takeout is best approached from the put in (see description below.

-Just past Findlay Falls take a left turn on Skookumchuck forest service road and look for the power line road on the left which will take you to the takeout.
-A rough road follows the power line route but a solid vehicle is required.
-When the power line takes a direction change to the south, park in the grassy clearing overlooking the river and a steep bank below.
+Just past Findlay Falls take a left turn on Skookumchuck forest service road and look for the power line road down to the left which will take you to the takeout.
+Follow this powerline road for about 3km.

-Take a right turn onto Findlay forest service road off of Kootenay highway 93/95 at the end of Columbia Lake if coming north from Invermere.
-The put-in for Lower Findlay creek is 5km up this road at Findlay Falls Rec site.
+Take a right turn onto Findlay creek road off of Kootenay highway 93/95 at the end of Columbia Lake if coming north from Invermere.
+The put-in for Lower Findlay creek is 5km up this road at Findlay Falls Rec site on the left.
 The camping here is excellent and is a base for paddlers who might alternatively paddle Skookumchuk or Dutch Creek.

 Steep pool drop creeking in a defined canyon.

 7.5 km Expect a half day or more (3 - 5 hours) on the run

 When - usually May and August before and after peak snow/glacial melt unless it is a low water season.